 Names: The genus Crataegus is from the Greek name for the tree, derived from kratos, meaning 'strength' and alluding to the strength or hardness of the wood.
 The species name, chrysocarpa, is derived from the Greek chrysos, meaning 'golden' and carpa meaning 'fruit'.
 Irregardless of that, the fruit of this species however passes through the golden stage to a deep red which gives this species its current common name of 'Fireberry'.
 The author name for the plant classification - ‘Ashe’ refers to William Willard Ashe (1872-1932) American forester and botanist, plant collector, member of the Torrey Botanical Club and was employed in numerous positions by the U.S. Forest Service from 1905 until his death.

 Comparisons: As Eloise Butler explains below, Hawthorns are very confusing.
 There are a number of very similar trees and one must look at the type of thorns, the size of the pome, number of flowers and the leaf.
 The MN DNR lists 13 species that are native to Minnesota with 7 of those found in Hennepin County.
 Fortunately botanists have consolidated many species, previously described as separate species or varieties.
-However the list in North America is still hugh.
+However the list in North America is still huge.
 There are 27 previously listed species alone that have been consolidated into C. chrysocarpa.
 Red Haw is classified as C. chrysocarpa ashe var. chrysocarpa.

 Above: The white blossoms in spring.
 2nd photo - A flower bud cluster rising above the new leaves.
 Clusters arise from the leaf axils.